Sonaligupta02/wolt_assignment_by_sonali/README.md

 ## 3. Mart Layer

-The final business-ready fact table is:
+The final business-ready fact table, fct_order_items, combines customer, product, revenue, promotion, delivery, and fee information into a single analytics-ready dataset for business analysis.

 ### `fct_order_items`

 This is the main dataset created for the Analytics Team.

 This model provides a **single analytics-ready source** that can be reused for different business analyses and business questions.

+#### Data Grain

+The main `fct_order_items` mart is built at the **order-item level**.

+Each row represents an item within a customer order.

+Order-level values such as basket value, Wolt service fee, and courier fee may repeat across multiple item rows.
+Therefore, these metrics are first aggregated to the order level when calculating total or average order-level costs.

-### Task 1 Questions
+## Task 1 Questions
 [Open BigQuery SQL File] (https://github.com/Sonaligupta02/wolt_assignment_by_sonali/blob/main/Big_query_task_1.sql) Queries used to analyze the transformed data and answer the Task 1 business questions.

-### Task 2 – Business Analysis & Dashboard
+## Task 2 – Business Analysis & Dashboard
 [Open Data Studio Dashboard] [https://datastudio.google.com/u/0/reporting/fce98fd5-bb32-4a51-8218-3920c75b23b9/page/xrY7F] Interactive dashboard showing category performance, star products, customer behaviour, trends, insights, and recommendations.